E-mail Address: VicenziE [at] si.edu

 Pabst, S., Zack, T., Savov, I.P., Ludwig, T., Rost, D., Vicenzi, E.P.
 (2011) Evidence for boron incorporation into the serpentine crystal structure.
 American Mineralogist 96, 1112-1119.

 Ed Vicenzi is a research scientist at the Smithsonian Institution’s Museum Conservation Institute (MCI).
 He utilizes a variety of electron, photon, and ion microbeam techniques to study of museum specimens and related materials.
 Before taking-up his position at MCI he served as the Director of the Analytical Laboratories in the National Museum of Natural History’s (NMNH) Department of Mineral Sciences and the co-manager of the Imaging and Analysis Facility at Princeton University.
 He has served as President and Director of the MicroAnalysis Society (MAS), principal and co-organizer of MAS topical conferences, chair of the NMNH Senate of Scientists, MAS co-chair for the M&M conference, twice as MAS tour speaker, as well as an organizer for symposia at M&M, AGU, and Goldschmidt conferences.
 He is the current President for the International Union of Microbeam Analysis Societies (IUMAS), a panel member for science funding agencies, an editorial board member for Heritage Science, and served as Chair for the IUMAS-6 meeting in 2014.
 Ed is the author or co-author of 50 peer reviewed publications and numerous conference proceedings regarding topics in Earth, planetary, and cultural heritage science.
 He obtained a PhD from Rensselaer Polytechnic Institute, an MS from the University of Oregon, and a BSc from McGill University, all in Earth Sciences.

-Ed Vicenzi and REU intern Allison Rabent (RIT) conducting analytical SEM studies during the summer of 2012.
+Ed Vicenzi and REU intern Allison Rabent (RIT) conducting analytical SEM studies.